-The UCLA RB owns impressive contact balance, even for a bigger back at 6’1″ and 220 pounds.
+The UCLA RB possesses impressive contact balance, even for a bigger back at 6’0″ and 214 pounds.
 He shrugs off arm tackles and has the leg drive and pure strength to churn through congested areas.

 However, the UCLA RB has enough lateral quickness to bounce outside or cut upfield and generate chunk gains.
 He’s an easy accelerator, exploding out of the backfield.
+His numbers at the Combine back up his athleticism as well: 37″ vertical, 10’2″ broad, and 4.53 40-yard dash.
 In fact, he hits holes and creases with unparalleled violence, providing an imposing presence that wears down defenses.

 MORE: 2023 NFL Draft Big Board